jennifert/jekyll-site/README.md

 ###Important Notes
 - To create new posts, please change the content of the wordpress.xml to ave the xml export of your site.
-- The live version will be using continous integration, but this dev version is updated on azure when files are committed.
+- The live version will be using continuous integration, but this dev version is updated on azure when files are committed.

-###Install needed dependancies:
+###Install needed dependencies:

 <pre><code>sudo gem update --system
 sudo gem update
 sudo gem install jekyll</code></pre>

-Optional, only if your importing from wordpres sor other location:
+Optional, only if your importing from wordpress or other location:
 <pre><code>sudo gem install jekyll-import</code></pre>

 Also, if your a risk taker, the below command installs a pre release version.
 Please note these are NOT stable.